 What is Image Manipulation?

 Image manipulation or photo manipulation is a process that involves altering or transforming a digital image using different techniques to achieve desired results.
+This can include tasks such as retouching, resizing, adding or removing elements, adjusting colors, or applying artistic effects to change the visual appearance of a picture.
+Image manipulation can be done for creative purposes, photo editing, or, in some cases, for deceptive or fraudulent activities.

 Why Do Fraudsters Use Image Manipulation?